Congaree National Park camping includes two small front-country campgrounds and backcountry camping with a permit.

 Congaree National Park Camping

+What makes Congaree National Park special is that the park protects the largest intact expanse of old-growth bottomland hardwood forest remaining in the southeastern United States.
 The campgrounds provide easy access to the park.
 The Longleaf Campground parking lot is on the park entrance road between the park's entrance and the Harry Hampton Visitor Center.
 The Longleaf Trail can be accessed near campsite #1 in the Longleaf Campground to the visitor center.
+Primitive is the best way to describe camping at this park, which offers tent camping only.
+The park does not have RV Parking sites or running water, but stay alert, as an occasional southern fox squirrel may appear!

 The bathrooms in the Longleaf Campground are vault toilets, and there are no restrooms in the Bluff Campground.
 There is an excellent open field between the campsites and the parking area in the middle of the Campground.
+Campfires are permitted in the designated fire rings in the Longleaf and Bluff Campgrounds.

 - You can collect dead wood in the campgrounds and surrounding area